Area products for stationary black hole horizons: Schwarzschild--de Sitter black holes

 \subsection{Killing horizons}

 The two physical roots are the event horizon at

 and the cosmological horizon at

-There is a third (unphysical) ``virtual'' horizon which is located at negative $r$:
+There is a third (unphysical and purely formal) ``virtual'' horizon which is located at negative $r$:

-Note that the product of areas, $A_E\times A_\Lambda$, has no nice quantization features.
+Note that the product of physical horizon areas, $A_E\times A_\Lambda$, has no nice quantization features.
 Nor does it have any nice ``independence of mass'' features.
 Indeed

-If one restricts attention to the two physical horizons at the two physical roots of the cubic then this is pretty much the best one can do.
-If one includes the effect of the virtual horizon $r_V$, as advocated in~\cite{Cvetic:2010}, then we have the exact results
+If one restricts attention to the two physical horizons at the two physical roots of the cubic, then in terms of area products this is the best one can do.
+If one includes the effect of the virtual horizon $r_V$, as advocated in reference~\cite{Cvetic:2010}, then we have the exact results